faizilham/msc-thesis/main/ch1_introduction.typ

 + A formal definition of a static analysis method for tracking utilization of values.
 + A prototype implementation of the static analysis as a Kotlin compiler plugin.

 Since we focus on the Kotlin language, there are a few constraints that shall be fulfilled by the analysis method.
-First, the analysis is based on the data-flow analysis since it is the main technique used in the Kotlin compiler framework.
-Next, we shall use existing features of Kotlin, such as annotations, instead of developing new syntax.
+First, the analysis is based on the intra-procedural data-flow analysis since it is the main technique used in the Kotlin compiler framework.
+This also means that we would require some information embedded at the function signature level to allow analyzing function calls and interactions without requiring inter-procedural analysis techniques.

+As for the second constraint, we shall use existing features of Kotlin, such as annotations, instead of developing new syntax.
 This is because we want the analysis to be compatible with common Kotlin programs as much as possible.
 Lastly, if some annotations are required on the function signatures, we want the analysis to be able to infer the annotations as much as possible, especially in the case of lambda functions.
 This is because a lot of Kotlin programs extensively use lambda functions, and it would be unwieldy if each of those lambda functions require annotations.

 /*
 == Basic intuitions and desirable properties